Probably one of the most hotly contested topics of debate for many semiautomatic rifle owners is which is better, the AR15 rifle or the AK-47.

 Because of the popularity of the AR-15, it is much easier to get at a cheaper price than most imported AKs.
 While some American AKs are available, they can tend to be a bit more expensive.

+When it comes to basic models, the AK-47 is cheaper than the AR15.
+The prices of modern, high-end AK-47s available on the market are reasonable.
 Another inexpensive feature about an AK-47 is, surprisingly, the ammunition.
 7.62 39mm rounds that an AK-47 gobbles up and spits out are much cheaper than 5.56 or .223 caliber ammunition fired in a traditional AR15.

 Which is Better at Longer Ranges